ib-bsb-br/treesheets/docs/ANSWER_SUMMARY.md

 ## Documentation

 For complete, current details, see:
-- **HIERARCHY_SWAP.md** - Deep dive with corrected examples and algorithm walkthroughs
+- **HIERARCHY_SWAP.md** - Deep dive with corrected examples, algorithm walkthroughs, flat-sibling merges, and null-slot cleanup drills grounded in the current source
 - **README.md** - Quick reference and index

 ---